Set Up Prisma Access

 - Create a Security policy rule to allow traffic from the remote networks to HQ (For example: Trust to Trust).

 - Validate the connectivity between the service connection, remote network connection, and mobile users.

-- You whitelist these addresses on your organization’s network to limit inbound access to your enterprise network and applications.
+- You add these addresses to an allow list on your organization’s network to limit inbound access to your enterprise network and applications.